 In 1750, Dr. Thomas Walker traveled past "the great Lick on A Branch of the Staunton" River.
 That site, later called "Big Lick," is now in downtown Roanoke.
 Dr. Walker noted how the mineralized soil attracted game, and how the early settlers had wasted that asset:7

 Before the buffaloes, there were mastodons seeking out the mineral springs in southwestern Virginia.
 Thomas Jefferson saw mastodon bones dug up at Saltville and from a salt lick in Kentucky.
-He was not aware of the salt springs on the Kanawha River, but in his only published book he noted the existence of three salt springs in Kentucky as well as the one at Saltville:8
+He was not aware of the salt springs further west on the Kanawha River, but in Notes on Virginia he recorded the existence of three salt springs in Kentucky as well as the one at Saltville on the Holston River:8

 The salt resources at the North Fork of Holston (now Saltville) formed when seawater evaporated in tidal flats, in an area similar to today's Persian Gulf or the Gulf of California.
 Evaporation created concentrations of minerals already dissolved in the seawater, until salts were precipitated as deposits.

 The Maccrady Formation, which is rich in evaporite deposits, was folded and fractured as it was deposited 350 million years ago.
 Thrust faults created during the later Appalachian orogeny moved the bedrock around 20 miles; 280 million years ago, the deposits underneath Saltville would have been located in what is now North Carolina.